nextgis/docs_ngcom/source/tutorial_qgis.rst

    :width: 12cm

 Go to the “All” tab and find a plugin named NextGIS Connect.
 Use a search bar at the top of the interface for faster access.
-Press the **Install Plugin** button.
+Click the **Install Plugin** button.

 .. figure:: _static/tut_install_ngconnect_en.png
    :name: tut_install_ngconnect_pic